 Also, another aspect of yoga that has been helpful is that it helped me to pay attention to my breathe.
 I hadn’t even thought of it until not too long ago, but I realized that I used to be a mouth breather.
 This happened after I looked at a few pictures of myself and found that my mouth was open in almost all of them.

 Mouth breathing has a host of undesirable effects.
 One of them being that you only breathe into your upper lungs, which activates the sympathetic nervous system.
 This produces adrenaline due to not being able to enter a deep level of sleep.
-When you breathe through your nasal passage, you are breathing into your lower lungs.
+When you breathe through your nasal passages, you are breathing into your lower lungs.
 This activates your parasympathetic nervous system and helps to regulate your emotional state.
 If you’d like to read more about mouth vs. nasal breathing, check out this article.

 I listen to a wide variety of artists and genres.
-When I was in my late teens and early twenties I listened to a lot of hardcore along with bands like Phish and the Dead.
+When I was in my late teens and early twenties, I listened to a lot of hardcore along with bands like Phish and the Dead.
 It was a strange mix to be sure.
-Since I’ve transitioned to the softer, singer-songwriter genre, but the love of music and its ability to transform a mood is still something I hold close.
+Since I’ve transitioned to the softer, singer-songwriter genre.
+But the love of music and its ability to transform a mood is still something I hold close.

 I have one playlist specifically for when I need a boost of emotional support.
 It’s comprised of songs that all have a bit of advice or wisdom embedded in them.
-Things that I may have wished I heard when I was younger, or maybe some wisdom I need in the present.
+Things that I may have wished I heard when I was younger.
+Or maybe some wisdom I need in the present.
 Whatever the songs mean to you, listening to a playlist of your favorite songs is like saying a kind affirmation to yourself over and over again.
 In a sweetly wrapped voice telling you that it’s alright, you’re gonna be just fine.
 This, along with countless other applications, music really has the ability to transform our ways of being.

 If you’re interested to learn more about some of my resources, head on over to my community page.
 There I have many of the resources I’ve listed above.
 I’d also love to hear what you have as resources!
-Leave a message in the comments below if you feel so inclined.
+Leave a message in the comments below if you feel like it.
 Thanks for reading, and I hope some of these suggestions have given you a new perspective on something that may be common place.
 And as always, peace, and thanks for reading : )